-'''

 CopyNetworks(nets, newnamelist, options = character(0))

-'''

-newnamelist A character vector of the same length as nets which gives the names for the newly created copies.

-options A character vector containing information about what to copy.
+nets A list of NeticaBN objects. newnamelist A character vector of the same length as ${\tt nets}$ which gives the names for the newly created copies. options A character vector containing information about what to copy.
 The elements should be one of the values "no_nodes", "no_links", "no_tables", "no_visual".